oxinabox/DataDeps.jl/docs/src/z20-for-pkg-devs.md

 The data will not be downloaded if `training_mode==false`, because the referred to folder is never required.
 Of-course if the data was already downloaded, then it wouldn't be downloaded again either way.

-Another example of a particularly nice way of doing this is to use the datadep string as the default value for a function paramater
+Another example of a particularly nice way of doing this is to use the datadep string as the default value for a function parameter
 `function predict(path=datadep"SecurityFootage")`.
-If the user passses a value when they call `predict` then the datadep string will never be evaluated.
+If the user passes a value when they call `predict` then the datadep string will never be evaluated.
 So the data will not be sourced via DataDeps.jl